DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 You can create custom scanning rules using regex patterns to scan for sensitive data.

 1. Select a scanning group if you did not create this rule within a scanning group.
-1. In the **Define match conditions** section, specify the regex pattern to use for matching against events in the **Define regex** field.
-Enter sample data in the **Regex tester** field to verify that your regex pattern is valid.
+1. In the **Define match conditions** section, specify the regex pattern to use for matching against events in the **Define the regex** field.
+Enter sample data in the **Add sample data** field to verify that your regex pattern is valid.
     Sensitive Data Scanner supports Perl Compatible Regular Expressions (PCRE), but the following patterns are not supported:
     - Backreferences and capturing sub-expressions (lookarounds)
     - Arbitrary zero-width assertions